I’m thinking of entering

 • 5km Park Run or Colour Run – You’ll need to train a little to run the whole way.

-• Back Before Dark 10km Peak District Challenge – With some training you’ll run the whole way, but a healthy person will be able to walk 10km if you have to!
-Don’t walk too much though, otherwise you won’t be Back Before Dark.
+• 10km trail race – With training, athletic people will run the whole way, but a healthy person will be able to walk 10km if you have to!

 • Tough Muddy obstacle courses.
 Typically 20km, 4 hours, with physical wet / icy / electrified obstacles.